Cannabis logistics startup Wayv launches dynamic distribution platform – TechCrunch

 While companies like Anvyl and Flexport are looking to support other, less regulated industries in their supply chain logistics evolution, the cannabis industry has been mostly left in the paper age.
 Wayv aims to streamline that by providing a single interface for brands, retailers and distributors to move cannabis products within the state of California.

-For the past year, Wayv’s platform has helped power logistics among several cannabis brands — Caliva, Kurvana, High Style Brewing Company, and GoldDrop to name a few — as well as distributor Sierra Pacific Warehouse Group.
+For the past year, Wayv’s platform has helped power logistics among several cannabis brands.
+Today, Wayv hosts over 70 brands — High Style Brewing Company and GoldDrop to name a few — as well as more than 85% of licensed retailers.

-With Dynamic Distribution, brands who handle their own distribution can hop on the Wayv platform and get listed as a third-party distributor for other brands, opening up new revenue streams.
+With Dynamic Distribution, brands that handle their own distribution can hop on the Wayv platform and get listed as a third-party distributor for other brands, opening up new revenue streams.
 Plus, this will allow brands across the state to access a much bigger pool of distribution options, allowing for small upstart brands to get selling without scaling up their own distribution operation.

-Wayv generates revenue on a per transaction basis, charging a 15 percent fee to brands.
-Thus far, the startup has more than 80 brands on the platform.
+Wayv generates revenue on a per-transaction basis, charging a 15% fee to brands.

 McCarty says that one of the obstacles of an on-demand logistics business is supply constraint.
 He likened it to consumer on-demand services, like Uber and Lyft, whose growth is dependent on the number of drivers they can get on the platform.

-Note: Editor’s Note: An earlier version of this article stated that Wayv is working with Caliva, Kurvana and SPWG.
-Those deals are still being ironed out.